RustMagazine/rustmagazine/content/issue-3/how-rse-index-top-20k-crates.md

 };
 ```

-Notice we also include the mapping in the index, so we can decode the token back to the word.
+We also include the mapping field in the index, so that tokens can be decoded back to their corresponding words.

 Another thing worth mentioning is that we also use [minifier](https://crates.io/crates/minifier) crate to minify the `crateIndex` JavaScript object to reduce the file size further.
 After minification, the file size is reduced to 1.3MB, more than **20%** smaller than the original index.
-You can click [here](https://rust.extension.sh/crates/index.js) to see the latest crates index.
+The resulting minified index can be found at <https://rust.extension.sh/crates/index.js>.

 ```
 $ ls -l